Is reputation monitoring important in my case? The question really isn’t “Is it important?”, but: “How important?”. Let’s look at some stats:

 - See if anything pops up on Google.

-- Setup alerts to be notified if and when you or your company is mentioned.
+- Set up Google Alerts and receive notifications when you or your company is mentioned.

 - Try advanced tools and services.